ENGINEERING THE FUTURE OF STEAM.

 ** Latest Project Update**

-wheels to the value of £140,000, the next phase of work is underway for the coupled wheels.
-Roller bearings have been delivered, tyres and axles are on order.
-Design work on the castings for the roller bearing cannon axleboxes is nearing completion.
+Following on from William Cook donating 6 driving wheels to the value of £140,000, the next phase of work is underway for the coupled wheels.
+Roller bearings and tyres have been delivered and the axles are expected in the next few weeks.
+Design work on the castings for the roller bearing cannon axleboxes is nearing completion and order is about to be placed.
+The hind covers for the cylinders have been cast and machined - these feature the support for the front of the slidebars recently installed on 71000 'Duke of Gloucester'.
+The front cylinder covers have been cast and the machining is in progress.

 Another Milestone reached - we have Tyres!